nikhilraghu1c/hey-react/README.md

 # hey-react
-Just to learn the react all concepts.
+Just to learn the react all concepts